contactsunny/kafka-module/README.md

 		try {
 			/*
-            Craete a KafkaModule object, another object of a class which implements the KafkaConsumerImplementation interface, and then listen to the topic using the listenToTopic() method.
+            Create a KafkaModule object, another object of a class which implements the KafkaConsumerImplementation interface, and then listen to the topic using the listenToTopic() method.
              */